 These mechanics are identified by what comes up out of the three smaller circles on the west, south, and east sides of the room, along with the quote Izaro uses to introduce the fight.
 If you find a Forgotten Reliquary, it will yield an item that disrupts Izaro's upcoming mechanic (thus cluing you in on what you'll face):

 - Conduits, introduced by the phrase "When one defiles the effigy, one defiles the Emperor" and indicated by elemental statues around the edges of the room or by a reliquary dropping a Cube of Absorption.
-While active, the statues grant Izaro bonus damage from, and resistance to, their corresponding element.
+While active, the statues grant Izaro bonus damage of, and resistance to, their corresponding element.
 Click the statues to temporarily disable them.
-Any active statue when Izaro is defeated carries on to the later encounters, and letting all three persist results in the bonus key.
+Any statue that is active when Izaro is defeated carries on to the later encounters, and letting all three persist results in the bonus key.

 - Charges, introduced by the phrase "Complex machinations converge to a single act of power" and indicated by electric-looking Charge Disruptor objects around the edges of the room or by a reliquary dropping Cogs of Disruption.
 Izaro will steadily gain Charges throughout the fight, gaining increased damage.
 Clicking a Disruptor will remove these charges.
 Any charges on Izaro when he is defeated carry on to the later encounters; not using any Charge Disruptors and letting 10 charges persist results in the bonus key.